Russia Train Explosions Kill Four People

 Nine of the injured were in grave condition and six others were in serious condition, Kislovodsk health care department chief Viktor Chuprikov said on NTV television.

 No group immediately claimed responsibility for the blasts.

 Viktor Kazantsev, President Vladimir Putin’s envoy to southern Russia, told state television that police had arrested a man suspected of detonating the bombs.

 Russia has been rocked recently by numerous bombings and other attacks, which the government usually blames on Chechen rebels.

 An officer at the headquarters of the Caucasus Military District, which oversees Chechnya, said on condition he not be identified that the military had received intelligence information that the rebels were preparing a series of attacks in southern Russia.

-The explosion occurred just as Putin was scheduled to chair a meeting of regional governors in Rostov-on-Don, some 280 miles northwest of the explosion site.
-Putin spoke with Stavropol governor Alexander Chernogorov about the explosions, Russia news agencies reported.
+The explosion occurred just as Putin was scheduled to chair a meeting of regional governors in Rostov-on-Don, about 280 miles northwest of the site of the explosions.
+Putin spoke with Stavropol governor Alexander Chernogorov about the blasts, news agencies reported.